alijavidani/Local_Global_Representation_Learning/README.md

 ```
 python patch_wise_dino.py --help
 ```
+Please copy the content of transforms.py in the following address: "https://github.com/alijavidani/Local_Global_Representation_Learning/blob/main/dino_env/Lib/site-packages/torchvision/transforms/transforms.py" to your transforms.py in torchvision library inside your virtual environment.

 ### Vanilla Patch-Wise DINO training
 Run DINO with ViT-small network on a single node with 4 GPUs for 100 epochs with the following command.